 Tadka Daal is a staple side dish in every South Asian home.
-Although there are many variations, this one, made with red lentils (Laal Masoor), is the quickest and easiest version you’ll make.
+Although there are many variations, this one, made with red lentils (Laal Masoor), is the quickest and most straightforward version you'll make.

 Why You’ll love this tadka dal recipe